mitchallen/richmond/README.md

 ### Step 6: Test the app using curl commands

+Note that these command refer to how the *demo controller* works.
+Future and third part controllers may operate differently.

 #### POST

 Create a new record at the command line using __curl__ (assumes port __3030__):